EvaMakri/lifestylefactors-annotation-docs/entities.md

 * Different carcinogens should be annotated as Lifestyle Factors (e.g. "exposure to exhaust fumes").
 The actual word "carcinogen" should not be annotated.

+* If LSF is a part of another LSF, the longer should be annotated

+* If LSF is a part of non-LSF entity, it should be annotated as LSF with a comment: 'part-of-longer-non-LSF-entity'

 ## To Do:
 * cultural factors